NothinBetterToDo/Statistical-Learning/index.md

 It can be like trend, additive component OR

 Seasonalities in a multiplicative way (starting condition, 1 = no initial cyclic effect)
-- L: lengh of a cycle
+- L: length of a cycle
 - Ct: multiplicative seasonality factor for time t, inflate/deflate the observation (we use cyclic factor from L time periods ago, because that is the most recent cyclic factor from the same part of the cycle)

 ![cyclic1](https://latex.codecogs.com/gif.latex?S_%7Bt%7D%20%3D%20%5Cfrac%7B%20%5Calpha%20x_%7Bt%7D%7D%7BC_%7Bt-L%7D%20&plus;%20%281-%5Calpha%29%28S_%7Bt-1%7D%20&plus;%20T_%7Bt-1%7D%29%7D)